 - Some combination of the above

-For example, if you’re meeting with Rex, call the meeting "Rex Sync".
-Rex will love that.
+For example, if you’re meeting with Rex, call the meeting “Rex Sync”.
+Rex, your COO, will be sure love that.

 Extra words in invites are superfluous and waste valuable time that you could be spending talking, so be succinct in naming the meeting.